MaartenBijlsma/cfdecomp/cran-comments.md

 ## Comments received from CRAN team member on March 10, 2020 with response:

 * Please shorten the title to a maximum of 65 characters.
 Acronyms/Abbreviations can be used on their own in the title as long as they are explained in the description field.
-  * The title has now been changed to 61 character (spaces included)
+  * The title has now been changed to 61 character (spaces included in the count).

 * Please only capitalize names, sentence beginnings and abbreviations/acronyms in the description text of your DESCRIPTION file.